Next Start

 TIG Welding Classes

 Students in the Welding Technology program at Universal Technical Institute (UTI) learn GTAW fundamentals and applications.
-In courses including Gas Tungsten Arc Welding and Welding Applications II, students learn about:
+In the Gas Tungsten Arc Welding course, students learn:

 • Characteristics and safety considerations of GTAW welding